jzy916789135/Render_Demo/README.md

 Step 3

-    1.Click Project -> properties -> VC++ directory in VS to change the include directory and Library Directory (include and Lib in the code respectively)
+    1.Click Project -> properties -> VC++ directory in VS to change the include directory and Library Directory (Includes and Lib in the code respectively)

     2.Also configure linker - > Input - > additional dependencies as